 Middle School Program Specifics

-The middle school’s core program runs 4 days a week, Mondays through Thursdays, 9am–3:30pm, with an optional Friday extension (Pathways) for those desiring a full 5-day week.
+The middle school’s core program runs 4 days a week, Mondays through Thursdays, 9am–2:30pm, with an optional Friday extension (Pathways) for those desiring a full 5-day week, and optional after school enrichment classes.

 Core Program – 4 Days a Week

-The middle school’s 4-day core week, which is longer than that of our elementary school, allows our older students a scaffolded transition to the demands of high school—both from the perspective of stamina and academic rigor.
+The middle school’s 4-day core week allows our older students a scaffolded transition to the demands of high school—both from the perspective of stamina and academic rigor.
 It also allows classroom time to broaden the curriculum for our middle school students beyond the core academic classes.

 Friday Extension – Pathways: Exploring Strands & Service